Color Schemes And Paint

 A tester is good to have because that way you can test each joined strip to make sure that there is conductivity and the brads are placed correctly.
-This will save you time because you can see immediately which strip of wire has the problem before proceeding.
+By testing periodically as you install your wiring, will save you time because you can see immediately which strip of wire has the problem before proceeding.

 Depending on the lighting kit you choose, it may or may not come with these extras.

-Wiring is meant to be pretty durable so if there is a problem with your wiring, it is most likely due to a brad.
-Loose brads, pulled out brads, damaged brads or brads that have been placed incorrectly are often times the culprit to your system not working.
+Tape wiring is meant to be pretty durable, so if there is a problem with your wiring, it is most likely due to a brad.
+Loose brads, pulled out brads, damaged brads or brads that have been placed incorrectly, are often times the culprit to your system not working.